-In addition, a qualified student with a disability must voluntarily self-identify his/her needs to the Disability Services Office and provide adequate documentation of disability that supports the individual’s request for accommodation such as adjustments, modifications, auxiliary aides or services needed to participate in and/or benefit from the university’s programs and activities.
+In addition, a qualified student with a disability must voluntarily self-identify his/her needs to the Accessibility Services Office and provide adequate documentation of disability that supports the individual’s request for accommodation such as adjustments, modifications, auxiliary aides or services needed to participate in and/or benefit from the university’s programs and activities.

 Niagara University’s Non-discrimination Statement

 It is Niagara University’s policy that no otherwise qualified person with a disability be excluded from participating in any University program or activity, be denied the benefits of any University program or activity, or otherwise be subjected to discrimination with regard to any University program or activity.
 “Program or activity” refers to any credit or non-credit program or activity sponsored by Niagara University.